koji-project/koji/docs/source/kojid_conf.rst

       during the build process.

    keepalive=True
-      noop - it is still alowed in config file for backward compatibility.
+      noop - it is still allowed in config file for backward compatibility.

    log_level=None
       Set logging level to one of the standard level names in Python's logging